nkargas/Gen2-UHF-RFID-Reader/README.md

 # Gen2 UHF RFID Reader
 This is a Gen2 UHF RFID Reader.
-It is able to identify commercial Gen2 RFID Tags with FM0 line coding and 40kHz data rate (BLF), and extract their EPC message.
-It requires USRPN200 and was tested with a single front-end card (RFX900).
+It is able to identify commercial Gen2 RFID Tags with FM0 line coding and 40kHz data rate (BLF), and extract their EPC.
+It requires USRPN200 and a RFX900 or SBX daughterboard.
-Developed by Nikos Kargas in the context of his MSc thesis, School of Electronic & Computer Engineering, Technical Univ. of Crete.

-The project was initially based on the RFID Gen2 Reader available at https://github.com/ransford/gen2_rfid (previously at https://www.cgran.org/wiki/Gen2 Contributor: Michael Buettner).
-In order to make it compatible with the latest version of GNU Radio, UHD as well as USRPN200, I decided to write a Gen2 Reader from scratch.
+The project is based on the RFID Gen2 Reader available at https://github.com/ransford/gen2_rfid.
 The reader borrows elements from the software developed by Buettner, i.e. Data flow: Gate -> Decoder -> Reader as well as the conception regarding the detection of the reader commands.
 CRC calculation and checking functions were also adapted from https://www.cgran.org/browser/projects/gen2_rfid/.

 ### Implemented GNU Radio Blocks:

 - Gate : Responsible for reader command detection.
 - Tag decoder : Responsible for frame synchronization, channel estimation, symbol period estimation and detection.
-- Reader (Gen2 Logic) : Create/send reader commands.
+- Reader : Create/send reader commands.

 ## Installation